tkim602/tkim602/README.md

 ### Georgia Institute of Technology · Undergraduate Researcher
 **Innovation Management — Data Dashboard / Tableau Copilot**

-- Developing an AI **Copilot for Tableau dashboards** that enables natural-language Q&A over research administration data.
+- Developed an AI **Copilot for Tableau dashboards** that enables natural-language Q&A over research administration data.
 - Built Python pipelines to parse **Tableau TWB/XML metadata** and structure dashboard information for downstream analysis.
 - Implemented **retrieval and Q&A workflows** using embeddings and RAG to connect user questions with dashboard data and metadata.
 - Developed logic for **automatic visualization generation** and dashboard analysis from CSV/Excel and Tableau data sources.